 Function Description

-user_setup_stackheap() Sets up and returns the locations of the stack and the heap.
-You might have to re-implement this function if you are using a scatter file at the link stage.
+Sets up and returns the locations of the stack and the heap.
+If you are using a scatter file at the link stage, you might have to re-implement this function.

+The linker issues an error when no semihosting is requested anduser_initial_stackheap() is not re-implemented.

 sys_exit() Error signaling, error handling, and program exit.

 ttywrch()

 sys_command_string() Tailoring input/output functions in the C and C++ libraries.

 sys_close()

 sys_iserror()

 sys_istty()

 sys_flen()

 sys_open()

 sys_read()

 sys_seek()

 sys_write()

 sys_tmpnam()

 clock() Tailoring other C library functions.

 clock_init()

 remove()

 rename()

 system()

 time()